isacjunior/doc_widget/packages/doc_widget/README.md

 ## Doc Preview

+You have many ways that create an application that will read and rendering the documentation.
+I will list two ways:

+- Running your own project with a different target.
+- Creating another application inside our project.
+Example: documentation

+We use the first approach here.
 This is a flutter application that the main responsibility is to read all information generated and show your documentation.
 This job is manual and you need to insert all generated files in `*.doc_widget.dart`.

 We recommend create a file `lib/doc_widget.dart` like a example below.